A Poem about my Cat

 About the Author

-I was born in Melbourne Australia on march 4th 1957.
+I was born in Melbourne Australia on March 4th, 1957.
 My mother worked in a pie van at Victoria market.
 My father drank.
-My brother, sister and I used to take time off school, go to the museum, sneak into the zoo.
+My brother, sister and I used to take time off school, go to the museum, botanical gardens or sneak into the zoo.
 When I was 9 we moved to a country town not far from the city.
 I enjoyed roaming around the paddocks.
-I didn't do well at school, I dropped out to pursue a career in retail.
+I didn't do well at school, my lack of concentration made studying difficult, I dropped out to pursue a career in retail.
 I managed an aquarium successfully.
-In 1985 I was diagnosed with schizophrenia, with this came heavy cannabis use.
-I was in and out of hospital for a long time.
-New medications have made me stable, I haven't been hospitalised since 2000.
-I have a generous disability pension.
-I am polite and courteous which makes me friends and with my childhood poverty and mental illness I have been treated well by government workers.
-It's like wading in a lake of TLC.
+In 1985 I was diagnosed with schizophrenia, later with paranoid schizophrenia, with this came heavy cannabis use.
+I was in and out of hospitals for a long time.
+New medications have made me stable, I haven't been hospitalized since 2000.
+Psychosis radicalized my thinking, I realized I could make something out of the darkness.
+That was the beginning of my paranormal journey.

 © 2018 JAMES